wdsPLSQLtdd/ProTddOracle/README.md

 ## Installation - Creating TDD System Objects

-Note: The wdsPLSQLtdd system was developed using the "Oracle Database 19c Release 19.0.0.0.0" version.
+Note: The ProTestOracle system was developed using the "Oracle Database 19c Release 19.0.0.0.0" version.
 If you encounter any issues with earlier versions, please contact us.

 You can perform either a Manual or Automatic installation.